 School Opening Times

-Breakfast club is open from 8:00 till the start of the school day.
+Breakfast club is open from 8:00 until the start of the school day.

-Breakfast is served till 8:25 after then the children can take part in different activities including gardening or ICT.
+Breakfast is served until 8:25, after this the children can take part in different activities including gardening or ICT.

-The children can enjoy toast, a wide range of cereals or bagels with different spreads.
+The children can enjoy a wide range of cereals or toast with different spreads.
 Fresh juice and fruit are also available.
 On occasion we offer yoghurts and sometimes different hams and cheeses.

 All children must have a health questionnaire filled out and book their place before they can attend.